pebasics/api-docs/README.md

 # PEB Ecosystem API Documentation
 ## Overview

 The PEB Ecosystem API provides a robust and versatile interface for developers, content creators, and users to integrate seamlessly with the PEB platform.
-As part of our commitment to openness and accessibility, this API enables smooth integration across various applications while fostering innovation and collaboration within the ecosystem.
+As part of our commitment to openness and accessibility, this API enables smooth integration across various applications while fostering innovation and collaboration within the Ecosystem.

 This documentation serves as a comprehensive guide to help you understand, use, and integrate with the PEB Ecosystem API effectively.
 ## Why Documentation Matters